Oneflow-Inc/libai/docs/source/notes/How_to_use_model_parallel_in_LiBai.md

 # Detailed instruction on using model parallel in LiBai
-This document is a tutorial for users to learn how to transer a pytorch model to oneflow, and use model parallel in Libai for inference.
+This document is a tutorial for users to learn how to transfer a pytorch model to oneflow, and use model parallel in Libai for inference.
 We will first take the DALLE2 model for example, and then we will show how to use model parallel which can be easily done in libai.

 **Note**: the code of DALLE2 is adapted from [this repo](https://github.com/lucidrains/DALLE2-pytorch), which is an unofficial implementation.
 The final result may differ from the original generated images in the [paper](https://arxiv.org/abs/2204.06125).
 You can also try the model in [google colab](https://colab.research.google.com/github/LAION-AI/dalle2-laion/blob/main/notebooks/dalle2_laion_alpha.ipynb).

-## Transfer pytroch model to oneflow.
+## Transfer pytorch model to oneflow.
-It's easy for user to tansfer a pytorch model into oneflow, since most of oneflow's api is consistent with pytorch.
+It's easy for user to transfer a pytorch model into oneflow, since most of oneflow's api is consistent with pytorch.
 First we change `import torch` to `import oneflow as flow`, and then we can replace all `torch` in the code to `flow`.
 If the model can work correctly in the originally pytorch codes, it's likely to be able to work correctly in oneflow.
 Sometimes the program may raise error like
 ```
 AttributeError: module 'oneflow' has no attribute 'xxx'